Just days after posting an “In Praise of… Leo Baxendale” feature, focusing on his later, creator-owned material, we’re sorry to report his passing.

 (Among others, “Eagle-Eye, Junior Spy” was later translated into French in the Disney magazine Journal de Mickey as “Archibald Razmott.
 Mini-Barbouze de Choc”, while his arch enemy Grimly Feendish was known as Sinistroteur.
 In a feature about Leo, which includes two fascinating interviews, Paul Gravett notes episodes were later compiled into six very limited-edition hardback albums, which have never been reprinted in English).

-Other fans might recall his later, creator-owned work, such as Wicked Willy, which Richard Sheaf focused on in his article.
+Other fans might recall his later, creator-owned work, such as Willy the Kid, which Richard Sheaf focused on in his article.

 For cartoonists such as Lew Stringer, he was, and will remain, a hero, rightly describing him as a giant in our industry.